django/django/django/contrib/admin/static/admin/img/README.md

-# Information about icons in this directoy
+# Information about icons in this directory

 ## License